JKirchartz/yinzbot/README.md

 Yinzbot
 ==========

-An appengine twitter bot to post from a reddit feed.
+A google appengine-based twitter bot to post from a reddit feed.
+See it in action [@YinzBot](http://twitter.com/YinzBot)

 Configuration
 ----------